refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 </details>

-The above component uses refine's built-in `useTable` hook to query the data.
+The above component uses Refine's built-in `useTable` hook to query the data.
 It returns the data in a form that can be displayed in a table.

 We used NextUI's built-in `Table` component that supports sorting, selection, and pagination out of the box.
 Check the [NextUI documentation](https://nextui.org/docs/guide/introduction) to learn more about the `Table` component.